-September 20, 2021
+September 1, 2022

-Dear <</First Name>> <<Last Name>>,
+Dear <<First Name>> <<Last Name>>:

-We are writing to inform you that Key Financial, Inc. experienced a security incident that may have involved some of your personal information.
-Key Financial is an entity not affiliated with Royal Alliance Associates, Inc. ("Royal Alliance") but whose financial professionals are registered with Royal Alliance for the sale of securities products and provision of financial advice.
-This letter explains the incident, measures we have taken, and steps you may consider taking.
+We are writing to inform you of an incident that may have involved some of your personal information.
+This notice explains the incident, measures we have taken, and some steps that you may consider taking in response.